agnesforsberg/CI/README.md

 # **CI**
 This project implements a simple continuous integration (CI) server.
 It is built to be used with the webhook functionality provided by Github when there is a push event.
 Once the server recieves a request from the webhook it will run the tests of the pushing branch and return a report of the status of the branch.
 The implementation also provides a web server that hosts the results of the testing/linting.

-# Features
+## Features
-* Static analysis on python code (pylint)
+### Static analysis on python code (pylint)
-* Test automation on python code (pytest)
+### Test automation on python code (pytest)
-* Notification via mail and status update on github on push events
+### Notification via mail and status update on github on push events
+Notification is implemented via email by sending a mail from our local email account to the designated email addresses via an SMTP server.
+Notification is also implemented via status updates by sending a request to the Github API to update the commit status.

+The email notification implementation is tested by sending a test email to a local designated receiver and comparing the subject and body of the email sent, and the email received.
+The status update test is also implemented similarly, with a test status update being sent to the repository and by comparing the message that was sent with the one that was received.
-* Persistent storage and hosting of test/linting results on http://localhost:81
+### Persistent storage and hosting of test/linting results on http://localhost:81

 ## How to use:
 To install all dependencies and run the server do: